LaWebcapsule/directus9/docs/reference/items.md

 ---
-description: REST and GraphQL API documentation to access and manage Items in Directus.
+description: REST and GraphQL API documentation to access and manage Items in Directus9.
 readTime: 5 min read
 pageClass: page-reference
 ---